 That's a really really quick introduction to styles.
 I'm going to spend the rest of this post going deeper into the various types of styles and how they relate to one another.
 If you are not 100% clear on the basics of styles, please read Stuart's previous post before reading further.

 The Heading 1 style is an example of only one of many types of styles in Word.
 Specifically, it is an example of a linked style.
 Linked styles are a specific set of formatting properties that can be applied to entire paragraphs or subsets of paragraphs.

 Experiment: Put your cursor in a paragraph, don't select anything, and click Heading 1.
 It is applied to the whole paragraph.
 This is the paragraph side of the linked style.
 Now, select a subset of another paragraph and click Heading 1.
 It is applied only to the subset.
 This is the character side of the linked style.

 The other types of styles enable you to apply a specific set of formatting properties to other content in Word, and they are:

 Optional Experiment: Open a new scrap document.
-Type "=rand()".
-Underline some text and make it red.
-Select that text, right click, and click Font.
-Click Default in lower left of the dialog that comes up.
-Click No. Note that all the Normal text in your document is underlined and red.
+Type "=rand()" and then underline some text and make it red.
+Select that text, right-click, and click Font.
+In lower left of the dialog that comes up, click Default, then click No. Note that all the Normal text in your document is underlined and red.
 Type a new paragraph, insert a comment, and type in the comment.
 Note that all of this text is underlined and red.
 This is all a result of you changing the Document Defaults.